FAQ Placement Exam

 Answer: If you have studied Chinese, French, German, Italian, Spanish, or Russian and you wish to continue your language study or to complete your foreign language requirement, you must take the placement test, unless you meet one of the exceptions listed below.

-Exception: If you have completed three years of study in high school in French or in Spanish, you may complete your foreign language requirement by taking either French 2120 or Spanish 2120.
+Exception: If you have completed three years of study in high school in FRENCH, you may complete your foreign language requirement by taking French 2120.
 With this option you do not need to take the placement exam.

 Exception: If you have completed two years of study in high school in German or in Russian, you will still be able to enroll in any of their qualified culture courses in which case you do not need to take the placement exam.